erralb/database-design/README.md

 - Using Database Client JDBC to connect to databases : https://marketplace.visualstudio.com/items?itemName=cweijan.dbclient-jdbc
 - Using PHP and PHP Faker to generate data : https://fakerphp.org/

+# VSIX files

+You can download this extension as a VSIX file on [Github](https://github.com/erralb/database-design/tree/master/packages).

 ## Extensions

 * ["SQL Formatter"](https://marketplace.visualstudio.com/items?itemName=adpyke.vscode-sql-formatter)